maruise237/gestibuld/README.md

 ##  Acknowledgments

-- Built with kamtech
+- Built with kamtech IA
 - Powered by React and Vite
 - Styled with Tailwind CSS

-Built with  on kamtech
+Built with  on kamtech IA